 Comment.
 Section 902 establishes the right of a judgment tortfeasor to obtain contribution from a vehicle operator whose concurring negligence or wrongdoing was a proximate cause of the damage or injury and the plaintiff is a person who is made liable by the Vehicle Code for the conduct of the vehicle operator.
-Section 903 is designed to give a negligent operator an equivalent right of contribution from a third party tortfeasor in those cases where, despite the guest statute (VEH.
-CODE § 17158), the operator may be held liable to a person who by statute is made vicariously liable for his misconduct.
+Section 903 is designed to give an operator an equivalent right of contribution from a third party tortfeasor in those cases where, despite the guest statute (VEH.
+CODE § 17158), the operator may be held liable to a person who by statute is made vicariously liable for his miscenduct.
 But see Section 910.

 905. A defendant's right to contribution under this chapter must be claimed, if at all, by cross-complaint in the action brought by the plaintiff.
-The defendant shall file a cross-complaint for contribution at the same time as his answer or within 100 days after the service of the plaintiff's complaint upon the defendant, whichever is later.
+The defendant may file a cross-complaint for contribution at the same time as his answer or within 100 days after the service of the plaintiff's complaint upon the defendant, whichever is later.
+The defendant may file a cross-complaint thereafter by permission of the court.